Looking for some effective team building exercises to bring your team together?

 - If you could add or improve upon one characteristic of your personality, what would you add/improve?

-- Who has been the most influential person in your life thus far?
+- Who has been the most influential individual in your life thus far?

-- When considering what makes you feel engaged and dedicated at work, what three characteristics do you look for in a work environment?
+- When considering what makes you feel engaged and dedicated to work, what three characteristics do you look for in a work environment?

-- Name few things in a work environment that would compel you to look for a new job and leave?
+- Name a few things in a work environment or situation that would compel you to look for a new/future job and leave?

 - What qualities and skills does a good boss/manager have in your opinion?